-One of the most helpful tips I’ve found about dealing with busy toddlers during winter when somtimes it’s harder to get outdoors is to watch the rhythm of your day.
-Bursts of more energetic activity, followed by down time resting, then followed again by something that involves getting outdoors or using their body for big gross motor play can keep toddlers on an even keel.
+One of the most helpful tips I’ve found about dealing with busy toddlers and finding things to do with toddlers in the winter when sometimes it’s harder to get outdoors is to watch the rhythm of your day.
+Bursts of more energetic activity followed by downtime and periods of resting, then followed again by something that involves getting outdoors or using their body for big gross motor play can keep toddlers on an even keel.

 Active Play for Toddlers in Winter: